Luis Arraez Player Props: Marlins vs. Braves

 Luis Arraez At The Plate

-- Arraez has an OPS of 1.101, fueled by an OBP of .518 to go with a slugging percentage of .583.
-All three of those stats are best among Miami hitters this season.
+- Arraez leads Miami with 32 hits and an OBP of .518, plus a team-best slugging percentage of .583.

-- Among qualified hitters in baseball, he ranks first in batting average, first in on-base percentage, and 14th in slugging.
+- Among qualifying hitters in MLB action, he ranks first in batting average, first in on-base percentage, and 13th in slugging.

-- Arraez enters this game on a five-game hitting streak.
-Over the course of his last games, he's hitting .381.
+- Arraez is batting .381 during his last games and is on a five-game hitting streak.

-- He has homered in one of 20 games, and in 1.2% of his plate appearances.
+- He has hit a home run in one of 20 games, and in 1.2% of his plate appearances.

 - In seven games this year (35.0%), Arraez has picked up an RBI, including two games with multiple runs batted in.

-- He has scored at least one run seven times this season (35.0%), including one multi-run game.
+- He has scored at least one run seven times this year (35.0%), including one multi-run game.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.